wmora/wmora.github.io/_posts/2014-06-07-a-running-game-with-libgdx-part-2.md

 }
 ```

-Run the game again and you should now see the runner (a box) standing there doing nothing, like the image below (ignore the title, the original game name was modified before the first release):
+Run the game again and you should now see the runner (a box) standing there doing nothing, like the image below:

 <img src="{{ page.assets_url }}/box.png" width=480 />